1901 Michigan Wolverines football team: Whitmore Lake

-Season summary
+Game summaries

 Week 1: Albion

 Michigan opened the 1901 season with a 50–0 win against Albion, a team that won the Michigan Intercollegiate Athletic Association championship in 1900.
 The game was played in 20-minute halves at Regents Field in Ann Arbor on September 28.
 Michigan scored nine touchdowns (worth five points each in 1901), including three by Hugh White, two by Walter W. Shaw, and one each by Neil Snow, Willie Heston, Bruce Shorts, and Everett Sweeley.
 Shaw also kicked three goals from touchdown with Herb Graver and Sweeley adding one each.
 Heston appeared in his first game for the Wolverines as a substitute for Shaw at left halfback.
 In its account of the game, The Michigan Alumnus described Heston as a "stocky Californian" who "proved a whirlwind in bucking the line."
 Heston's first touchdown as a Wolverine came on a defensive take-away described as follows: "Once when Albion had the ball on her 25-yard line, Heston broke through between guard and center, got possession of the ball before it left the quarter back's hands, and made a touchdown."
 Joe Maddock was the only Albion player to gain ground; he transferred to Michigan in 1902.

 Michigan starting lineup was Curtis Redden (left end), Hugh White (left tackle), Dan McGugin (left guard), George W. Gregory (center), Ebin Wilson (right guard), Bruce Shorts (right tackle), James Knight (right end), Boss Weeks (quarterback), Walter Shaw (left halfback), Everett Sweeley (right halfback), and Neil Snow (fullback).